Amora Mautner: Biography

-On an interview to Época magazine from September 15, 2016, she stated that after she ended work on her most recent telenovela, A Regra do Jogo (2015–16), which was nominated to the International Emmy Award for Best Telenovela, she would take a temporary break from TV in order to begin work on her first full-length film, an adaptation of Fyodor Dostoevsky's novel The Gambler.
+On an interview to Época magazine from September 15, 2016, she stated that after finishing work on her most recent telenovela, A Regra do Jogo (2015–16), which was nominated to the International Emmy Award for Best Telenovela, she would take a temporary break from TV in order to begin work on her first full-length film, an adaptation of Fyodor Dostoevsky's novel The Gambler.
 It was slated to enter pre-production in 2017, and shooting would begin in Argentina in 2018, but no further news regarding the project emerged since then.
 On June 26, 2017, she expressed her desire to direct a film adaptation of Raphael Montes' 2014 thriller novel Dias Perfeitos.
 She was originally slated to return to television in 2018, to direct the upcoming telenovela Órfãos da Terra (initially known as Sal da Terra), by Duca Rachid and Thelma Guedes, who also wrote Joia Rara; however, this did not come to fruition.
+Her return to directing telenovelas eventually happened in 2019, with A Dona do Pedaço.

-On December 19, 2016, it was reported that she began work on a miniseries based on Dostoevsky's The Brothers Karamazov, scheduled to be broadcast in 2018 by Rede Globo; Caio Blat and Carolina Dieckmann are being eyed to star.
-In 2017 she was chosen to direct the biographical miniseries Assédio, written by Maria Camargo and inspired by the non-fiction book A Clínica, by Vicente Vilardaga, about the life and crimes of rapist and former physician Roger Abdelmassih, who was portrayed by Antonio Calloni.
+On December 19, 2016, it was reported that she began work on a miniseries based on Dostoevsky's The Brothers Karamazov, scheduled to be broadcast in 2018 by Rede Globo; Caio Blat and Carolina Dieckmann were being eyed to star.
+In 2017 she was chosen to direct the biographical miniseries Assédio, written by Maria Camargo and inspired by the non-fiction book A Clínica, by Vicente Vilardaga, about the life and crimes of rapist and former physician Roger Abdelmassih, who was portrayed by Antônio Calloni.
 The series' 10 episodes premiered on September 21, 2018, on Globo's streaming service Globoplay.